How to use Brisbane City Plan 2014

 - carrying out 'operational work'.

-Definitions of these terms can be found in Schedule 2 (section 6) of the Planning Act 2016.
+Definitions of these terms are in Schedule 2 (section 6) of the Planning Act 2016.

 Your proposal will either: